Ed O'Malley: Public service

 O’Malley began his career as an aide to Kansas Governor Bill Graves and as a staff member for the Overland Park Chamber of Commerce.
-He was appointed to the State House in 2003, after incumbent State Representative, Robert Tomlinson was appointed Assistant Insurance Commissioner.
-He was twice elected to the Kansas House of Representatives, where he represented the 24th District.
+He was appointed to the Kansas House of Representatives in 2003, where he represented the 24th District, after the incumbent State Representative, Robert Tomlinson, was appointed Assistant Insurance Commissioner.
+O'Malley was re-elected, and served until 2006.
 In the Kansas Legislature, he served on committees for economic development, financial institutions, taxation and transportation.